hyperledger/iroha/docs/source/references/config.md

 ### `sumeragi.transaction_limits`

-Limits to which transactions must adhere
+The limits to which transactions must adhere

 Has type `TransactionLimits`.
 Can be configured via environment variable `SUMERAGI_TRANSACTION_LIMITS`